 If Quincy University seems like a school you want to apply to, click the heart button to save it to your college list.

-Then use the college admissions predictor to take a data science look at your chances of getting admitted to some of the schools in the U.S.
+Then use the college admissions predictor to calculate your chances of getting accepted at some of the top schools in the U.S.

 Quincy University is located in the small town setting of Quincy, Illinois.

-If you want to see Quincy University for yourself, plan a visit.
+If you are interested in seeing Quincy University for yourself, be sure to plan a visit!
 The best way to reach campus is to take Interstate 72 to Quincy, or book a flight to the nearest airport, Baldwin Field.

 You can also take a virtual campus tour to get a sense of what Quincy University and Quincy are like without leaving home.